-If you’re wondering how to get to Gerringong Falls, here’s how we did it when we went to the top.
-If you’re looking to get to the bottom of the falls, check out this post.
+If you’re wondering how to get to Gerringong Falls, here’s how we did it when we went to the top of the waterfalls.
+If you’re looking to get to the bottom of the Gerringong Falls, check out this post.

 I’d only really seen one image of the falls of someone standing right on the top of the 180m drop, overlooking a spectacular view.
 I knew this place was going to be special and even though they mentioned it would be easier to cycle the majority of the 8.6km, my tiny car was in no way capable of taking bikes along for the ride.